z4kn4fein/stashbox/docs/advanced/generics.md

 ## Closed-Generics

 <!-- div:left-panel -->
-Registering and resolving a closed-generic type is not different from registering a simple non-generic service.
+The registration of a closed-generic type does not differ from registering a simple non-generic service.

 You have all options available that you saw at the [basic](usage/basics) and [advanced registration](usage/advanced-registration) flows.